 Models Excluding Participants Based on Their Code

 We pre-registered that we would exclude participants who participated in more than one of our studies.
 Whereas in Study 4 this does not apply due to recruitment via a panel provider, we had some double participation mainly in Study 3.
 This was due to the fact that the social issues were very time-sensitive and we were not able to attract a sufficient number of participants in Study 3.
 Furthermore, some participants (Studies 1-3) used the sample code as their participant code or indicated an implausible code consisting only of numbers or letters, potentially suggesting careless responding.
-Excluding all such participants (Study 1: 2%; Study 2: 2%, Study 3: 10%) did not alter the conclusions reported in the main article concerning the effects of target caring on perceived integrity-based and perceived-benevolence-based trustworthiness (all p < .001).
+Excluding all such participants (Study 1: 2%; Study 2: 2%, Study 3: 10%) did not alter the conclusions reported in the main article concerning the effects of target caring on perceived integrity-based and perceived benevolence-based trustworthiness (all p < .001).

 Models Excluding Participants Who Saw “Legal” Rather than “Support”